kickserv/dojo/README.md

 ### Manually

-Download the [latest release](https://github.com/primer/primer/releases/latest) and copy the SCSS files over to your own project.
+Download the [latest release](https://github.com/kickserv/dojo/releases/latest) and copy the SCSS files over to your own project.
 Once your files are in place, jump to the [usage guidelines](#usage) for including Dojo into your own CSS.

 ### Bower

 ```
-$ bower install primer-css --save
+$ bower install dojo-css --save
 ```

 ### Things to know